 Since its initial approval, the FDA has expanded the approved indications for Taxotere use in the United States.
 These additional approvals include the following:

-- In 1999, Taxotere received approval for use in combination with the drug cisplatin to treat advanced non-small cell lung cancer (NSCLC).
+- In 1999, Taxotere was approved for use with the drug cisplatin to treat advanced non-small cell lung cancer (NSCLC).

 - In 2004, the FDA approved Taxotere for treating metastatic prostate cancer, specifically in combination with prednisone.